Skip to content

 If metrics is enabled only services that are running have their metrics exposed

-The following metrics is exposed by kube-router prefixed by kube_router_
+The following metrics are exposed by kube-router prefixed by kube_router_

 • controller_bgp_advertisements_received Total number of BGP advertisements received since kube-router started